20 fab Xmas fairs and markets

 Where: Ascot Racecourse

-What to expect: Giddee up to Ascot.
-Full bday of jump racing and Country Living Magazine’s Christmas Shopping Fair.
-Loads of indie pop ups offering seasonal goodies not available on the high street.
-A complimentary shop-and-drop service is available so you hit the bubbles.
+What to expect: Giddee up to Ascot and nail your Crimbo shopping in one go.
+Loads of indie pop ups offering seasonal goodies not available on the high street. a staggering 150 pop-up boutiques selling gifts, homewares, toys, Xmas decs, fashion, stocking fillers, foodie treats and more.
+Shop hit the bubbles and relax.
 Well it is Christmas.

 Douai Pavillion Christmas Market